TotoooDev/Alpheida/README.md

 ## Playing the game

-First, you will need to build the game yourself, since Alpheida is not yet on homebrew appstores.
+First, you will need to build the game yourself, since Alpheida is not on homebrew appstores yet.

 You can learn how to build the game by following the [build tutorial](BUILD.md).